beverleyy/year-in-pixels/2020/README.md

 ### New features this year include:

+* No more jQuery!
+Vanilla is superior, yo.
 * I changed the color scheme to something more RGB
 * Pixel fonts to match the pixel theme (Press Start 2P and Bitxmap)
 * No more manually filling in the Javascript list, Papaparse and CORS-Anywhere lets this baby fetch data directly from a Google sheet